 We overlook all the hugs and packed lunches, the showing up and tucking little people into bed.
-The doing our best even through seasons of grief or pain or uncertainty.
-The helping our college-aged son buy groceries when he is broke and helping our daughter fly the nest when it’s hard and feels like just yesterday that she was learning to read.
+Doing our best even through seasons of grief or pain or uncertainty.
+Helping our college-aged son buy groceries when he is broke and helping our daughter fly the nest when it’s hard and feels like just yesterday that she was learning to read.
 The messy, ordinary stuff of real life that doesn’t photograph well.

 Our pain and discomfort grow roots, I believe, when we spend too much time comparing, thinking about what was or what might be, instead of embracing what is.

 Today is a gift in all its ordinary, messy, imperfect glory.

 WHAT IF WE ACCEPT THAT IT’S ALL MESSY, STOP LOOKING FOR PERFECT, AND EMBRACE WHAT IS?

 1. We could stop watching TV and reading magazines or unsubscribe from social media that makes us feel “less than”;

 2. Take periodic breaks from all social media or consumption – time to unplug and just live in our messy, beautiful, real lives;

 3. Speak to ourselves with kindness and forgive ourselves for not living up to our too high standards;

 4. Remind ourselves that there is incredible beauty in imperfection.